Outcold Solutions LLC

 Outcold Solutions' Collector sends data to Splunk using the HTTP Event Collector.
 By default, Splunk does not enable HTTP Event Collector.
 Please read the HTTP Event Collector walkthrough to learn more about HTTP Event Collector.

 The minimum requirement is Splunk Enterprise or Splunk Cloud 6.5.
-If you are managing Splunk Clusters with a version below 6.5, please read our FAQ how to setup Heavy Weight Forwarder in between.
+If you are managing Splunk Clusters with a version below 6.5, please read our FAQ on how to set up a Heavy Weight Forwarder in between.

 After enabling HTTP Event Collector, you need to find the correct URL for HTTP Event Collector and generate an HTTP Event Collector Token.
 If you are running your Splunk instance on hostname hec.example.com, listening on port 8088, using SSL and the token is B5A79AAD-D822-46CC-80D1-819F80D7BFB0, you can test it with the curl command as shown in the example below.